FreedSoul/FreedSoul/README.md

 🏹 I’m currently developing this project.[infusion-website]

-🗡 I’m currently learning new technologies.[typescript]
+🗡 I’m currently learning new technologies.[Java- Springboot]

 🌿 How to reach me: mattwork07@gmail.com